MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 ## Prerequisites

-- Guides Admin or Author role
+- Guides Admin or Author role.
+Only admins can delete guides and guide content.

 ## Create a folder